nmadruga/msupply-hub/src/apiV1/Documentation/event.md

 * ###### NOTES

- On Succesfull post the new event will be added in events table (`siteUUID` will be as per JWT token), event type will be as per `type` field in json body, `triggered` as per `triggeredDate` in json body and all other fields in json body will be in stored in event table's `data` field
+ On Succesfull post the new event will be added in events table (`siteUUID` will be as per JWT token), event type will be as per `type` field in json body, `triggered` as per `triggerDate` in json body and all other fields in json body will be in stored in event table's `data` field